 Living Books for Middle School Math

-The Phantom Tollbooth is rich in imagination and character development…not to mention math concepts.
-Ratio, proportion, averages, measurement, estimation, geometry and more are seamlessly woven throughout the story line.
-You’re just going to love the numerous ideas Dan Batton shares for related lessons.
+The Phantom Tollbooth is rich in imagination and character development, not to mention math concepts.
+Ratio, proportion, averages, measurement, estimation, geometry, and more are seamlessly woven throughout the storyline.

 Math Curse is a goofy picture book that can be read in one sitting.
-Each page offers great opportunities for various math explorations like problem solving, averages, percents, volume, sequencing, permutations and more.
-Children who are less than enthusiastic about math might find the book and this activity somewhat painless.
+Each page offers great opportunities for various math explorations like problem-solving, averages, percent, volume, sequencing, permutations, and more.
+Children who are less than enthusiastic about math might find the book somewhat painless.

 Sir Cumference and the Sword in the Cone is just one of an entire series of Sir Cumference math stories.
 While some of the books are appropriate for older elementary, many of them cover more in-depth middle school topics – like finding the volume of cones or the area of circles.
-I can’t speak highly enough of this series.
+This series is a top favorite!

 Sadako and the Thousand Paper Cranes is mostly historical fiction with a geometry twist.
 It takes place in Japan after the bombing of Hiroshima.
-Get your tissues ready!
-After you wipe your tears away, have some fun with this origami lesson.
+After wiping the tears away, have some fun with this origami lesson.

-One Grain Of Rice is one of my favorite multicultural tales with a wonderful moral at the end.
-The book teaches the power of doubling painlessly.
-Large place values naturally are covered as well.
-We have enjoyed this lesson in the past.
+One Grain Of Rice is a favorite multicultural tale with a wonderful moral at the end.
+The book teaches the power of doubling painlessly, as well as covering large place values.
+Enjoy this lesson after reading the book.

 Holes was a book I was skeptical about allowing my children to read at first.
-I had the impression it handled issues that were too big, but after previewing, I felt very comfortable handing it over to my kiddos.
+I had the impression it handled issues that were too big, but I felt more comfortable after previewing it.
 It has since become one of Caleb’s very favorite books ever (and that’s saying a lot since very few books even make the “it was okay” list.)
-Many math lessons can be drawn from this book including percentages, ratios, proportions and more.
+Many math lessons can be drawn from this book including percentages, ratios, proportions, and more.

 A Million Fish…More or Less is a book that I disliked the first time I read it.
-I found the tall tales to be silly and hard for my children to grasp.
-Then I started looking at this book from the perspective of math potential for older children and the book earned a spot in my top 10!
-Set in Louisiana and using traditional Bayou language, the characters tales about events tend to grow.
-This lesson idea covers bar graphs, statistics, tables, averages, scatterplots and more.
-(Since I wrote this post a week ago, the lesson link seems to be broken.
-I’m going to leave it here in hopes that the webpage comes back up because the lesson ideas are awesome.)
+The tall tales seemed silly and hard for children to grasp.
+However, looking at the book from the perspective of math potential for older children, it earned a spot in my top 10!
+Set in Louisiana and using the traditional Bayou language, the characters’ tales about events tend to grow.
+Here is an article that talks about using estimation with kids.

 Gulliver’s Travels is a classic tale about a shipwrecked English surgeon who finds himself held captive by a group of little people, among other sea adventures.
-Lessons on ratio, proportion and measurement can be easily tied into the book.
-Here is a fun proportion lesson idea with video teaching.
+Lessons on ratio, proportion, and measurement can be easily tied into the book.
+Here are a few math activity ideas that go along with the book.

-Chasing Vermeer is an art mystery that covers all sort of mathematical concepts like patterns, symmetry, shapes, Roman numerals and more.
+Chasing Vermeer is an art mystery that covers all sorts of mathematical concepts like patterns, symmetry, shapes, Roman numerals, and more.
 There’s even a bit of math history thrown in!
-A Different Place has a variety of lessons using Chasing Vermeer – you could do a whole unit study with this book.
-Please be aware that the Lord’s name in taken in vain in this book.
+Please be aware that the Lord’s name is taken in vain in this book.